jeffknupp/blog/in_progress/web-frameworks.md

 do so, we'll delve into what happens when you type a URL into your browser and hit `Enter`.
 Open a new tab in your browser and navigate to `http://www.jeffknupp.com`.
-Let's talk about the steps your browser took in order to display the page.
+Let's talk about the steps your browser took in order to display the page (minus DNS lookups).

 #### Web Servers and ... web ... servers...

-Every web page is transmitted to your browser as `HTML`, a language used by browsers to describe the content and style of a web page.
+Every web page is transmitted to your browser as `HTML`, a language used by browsers to describe the content and structure of a web page.
 The application responsible for sending `HTML` to browsers is called a *web server*.
 Confusingly, the machine this application resides on is also usually called a web server.